lucasnevespereira/go-gituser/README.md

 - 💻 <b>work</b> : for a work related git account.
 - 📚 <b>school</b> : for a school related git account.
 - 🏠 <b>personal</b> : for a personal related git account.

+#### Handle gpg key

+Gituser also handles GPG key switching, allowing you to set up a different GPG key for each account profile and enable signed commits.

 ## How to install